Skip to main content

 Confusion Yes Not provided Yes Not provided

-Source: DailyMed (Acyclovir) Dailymed (Valacyclovir)
+Sources: DailyMed (Acyclovir); Dailymed (Valacyclovir)

-Drug interactions of Acyclovir vs. valacyclovir
+Drug interactions of acyclovir vs. valacyclovir

 Acyclovir and valacyclovir are known to have negative effects on both the kidneys and the liver.
 For this reason, both drugs may be dangerous to take with drugs that are also nephrotoxic or hepatotoxic.
-In some cases, the risk is so severe that the concurrent use with these drugs is contraindicated.
+In some cases, the risk is so severe that the concurrent use of these drugs is contraindicated.
 This is the case with cidofovir.
 Other drugs are strongly discouraged from being used concomitantly with acyclovir or valacyclovir for the same concerns.
 These include capreomycin, foscarnet, and mannitol.

 This is not intended to be a comprehensive list of all potential drug interactions.
 Please ask your doctor or pharmacist for more information and be sure they know all prescription drugs and supplements you are taking prior to beginning antiviral therapy.